ligato/docs/docs/plugins/vpp-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

+---

 ### L2 Forwarding Tables

 An L2 forwarding information base (FIB) can be used in network bridging or routing.
-Inbound packets are forwarded to the outbound interface defined in the FIB table.
-FIB entries are created by VPP just as are interfaces within the bridge domain enabled with MAC learning.
+Inbound packets are forwarded to an outbound interface defined in the FIB table.
 The VPP agent enables the configuration of static FIB entries with a combination of interface and bridge domain values.

-The structure of a FIB entry is defined in the [FIB model][fib-model].
+**References**

+- [FIB proto][bd-proto]
+- [FIB model][bd-model]

 To configure a FIB entry, a MAC address, interface and bridge domain must be provided, with the condition that the interface is part of the BD.
 The interface and the BD are referenced with logical names.
 Note that the FIB entry will not appear in VPP until all conditions are met.

 **FIB Configuration Examples**